michaelrsweet/mmd/README.md

 - Fixed a parsing bug for emphasized, bold, and code text containing whitespace.
 - Fixed a parsing bug for escaped characters followed by unescaped formatting sequences.
+- Fixed a parsing bug for headings that follow a list.

 ## Legal Stuff